-I’m imagining the conversation of underrepresented had happened at Sumeru before, but the confluence of the pandemic and some of the social justice issues at the time, and that now it’s just you recognized it was a time for action?
+I imagine the conversation of the underrepresented had happened at Sumeru before, but with the confluence of the pandemic and some of the social justice issues at the time, you recognized it was a time for action?

 Jialin Zhang: (00:04:00)

-And I think it’s tempting to look at that as a measure of altruism on behalf of Sumeru, but really, it benefits you as much as it benefits the actual those and the underserved populations?
+It’s tempting to look at that as a measure of altruism on behalf of Sumeru, but really, it benefits you as much as it benefits those underserved populations.

 Jialin Zhang: (00:05:30)

-If you can explain to me the format a little bit.
+Can you explain the format a little bit?
 Some of them probably worked at Sumeru itself, but they also worked across the businesses that you partnered with.
 Is that right?

 Jialin Zhang: (00:06:30)

-So these aren’t necessarily just kids who are looking to get into business and get into tech and software and product led companies?
+So these aren’t necessarily just kids who are looking to get into business, tech, and software and product-led companies?

 Jialin Zhang: (00:08:30)

-And when we talk about diversity, it’s not just about economic opportunity or race or religion, it’s often about just a diversity of experience.
-Do you find that a lack of that kind of diversity is also a problem and something that needs work on in the industry?
+Do you find that a lack of that kind of diversity is also a problem and something that needs to be worked on in the industry?